Faculty Evaluation Standards-Frequently Asked Questions

 - How will I be evaluated, when, and by whom?

 - What are the essential documents which discuss expectations for full-time faculty

 performance and the processes by which the College tracks and evaluates that performance?

 - Faculty Evaluation: Official Practices (rev. 2008)

 - General Policies and Procedures Manual

-  - Please log in to your faculty Blackboard account, and navigate to the course titled "Professional Improvement Resource Team (PIRT)" for resources on Faculty Professional Improvement.
+- Please log in to your faculty Canvas account, and navigate to the course titled "Professional Improvement Resource Team (PIRT)" for resources on Faculty Professional Improvement.